uobie80/horiseon-website-update/README.md

 ## Description

 This repository contains the updated code base for the Horiseon site.
+The code was refactored to meet the acceptance criteria below as part of the challenge assignment for the coding bootcamp.

 ## User Story